jMelvins/Treats/README.md

 ![Alt Text](https://thumbs.gfycat.com/ForkedUnderstatedArchaeocete-size_restricted.gif)

 Also You can use map.
 There are several checkmarks on this to show you addresses.
-As well you ca determine your location here.
+As well you can determine your location here.

 ![Alt Text](https://thumbs.gfycat.com/ScentedMinorDipper-size_restricted.gif)